 To make an appointment please contact us by telephone or email:

-You can also make an appointment through the Hubs or at the Student Services Reception located in the Learning Centre.
+You can also make an appointment through the Hubs.
 You will receive a confirmation email to your university email address confirming the location, date and time of your appointment.
 A few days before your appointment, you will also receive a reminder text message the day before your appointment.

 Cancelled and missed appointments